Sally B. Weinstock Guest Artist Endowment for the Theatre Department and the URT/A contract management program

 Tony Kushner - Playwright and Screenwriter

 Tony Kushner brought the AIDS epidemic to the cultural fore in the early 1990s with his poignant play Angels in America, before going on to enjoy a highly-regarded career as a screenwriter with the much-praised scripts fo Munich (2005) and Lincoln (2012).
 Angels in America won the Tony Award for Best Play and the Pulitzer for drama.
 Mr. Kushner adapted that play for a 2003 miniseries presentation on HBO (directed by Mike Nichols).
 Mr. Kushner has been Academy Award-nominated, Emmy-awarded and has received every major award for drama.
 He was the keynote speaker for the 40th Anniversary of Royall Tyler Theatre in the fall of 2014.
+Go here to see the interview with Mr. Kushner moderated by department of Theatre faculty member Katie Gough.

 Charles Busch - Playwright and actor